Overview

 • AWS Region - There are 22 available regions across the globe

-• Data transfers - You pay for data transfers out or when your containers use other AWS services.
-As an example, if your containers use Amazon CloudWatch Logs to perform application logging, you’ll pay for using CloudWatch.
-And if you transfer data out from AWS to the internet, charges start from $0.09 per GB after the first 100 GB free (which apply across all AWS services associated with your account).
+• Data transfers – You pay for data transfers or when your containers use other AWS services.
+For example, if your containers use Amazon CloudWatch Logs to perform application logging, you’ll pay to use CloudWatch.
+If you transfer data from AWS to the internet, charges start from $0.09 per GB after the first 100 GB free (which applies across all AWS services associated with your account).

 Note that you can use Spot instances and Savings Plans with AWS Fargate.